 Q11: How does funding work for PRTF placements?

 Counties who place a child or youth in their custody into a PRTF enter the placement in TRAILS with a $0 cost.
 There is no charge to the counties.* The PRTF bills HCPF directly for these services.
 These services are not billed to the RAE.
 HCPF pays the total cost of care (a per diem that includes room and board) using both general fund dollars (GF) and federal fund/match dollars (FF).

+Additional guidance:

+Funding ($13.7M in FY 2022-23) for Medicaid services (PRTF placements) is included in the Block allocation to counties and goes through the county block allocation in CFMS.
+Services are entered in Trails as a "no pay" to counties.
+CDHS Program Accounting makes an entry of the expenditure in CFMS from a Medicaid Claims data report the State Research Analysis and Data Team receives from HCPF.
+The total expenditure (State GF and Medicaid) is charged to the Block.
+Counties are not charged a 20% share of the cost.

+As of November 2022, counties have typically underspent this funding and the unspent State GF has been used in close-out to make the counties whole.
+If counties spend the entire $13M Medicaid funding that was allocated in the Block to counties, counties will continue to bill Medicaid for the expenditures and counties will not be charged any of it against the Block.
+Counties will not have to cover overexpenditures.

 *Please note, CWAC voted to end imputing a 20% county share for Medicaid eligible services effective July 1, 2021.